Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Activity #10

-In this exercise, you are going to take a negative and make it a solid positive.
+In this exercise, you will take a negative and make it a solid positive.
 With your child, write down any negative self-talk your child uses.

 Activity #11